Acorns Review: A Simple Way to Help Your Savings Grow

 For example: If you buy a churro for $1.50, Acorns rounds that up to $2.00 and sets 50 cents aside.

-However, Round-Ups don’t get taken out with each purchase.
+However, Round-Ups aren’t withdrawn from your bank account with each purchase.
 Instead, Acorns tracks the total.
-When the amount “set aside” reaches $5.00, Acorns will debit that $5.00 from your bank account and add it to your investment funds.
+When the amount “set aside” reaches $5.00, Acorns will debit that $5.00 from your bank account and it will be added to your investment portfolio via direct deposit.

 You can also agree to invest a specific dollar amount on top of your Round-Ups to grow your fund faster.
 This is called a “recurring investment.”
 Whatever amount you decide to invest will be deducted from your bank account once a day, once a week, or once a month — whichever you choose.
+There is no account minimum.

 You can set it and forget it

 What sets Acorns apart from other “spare change” apps is that it invests your money for you, giving your money the opportunity to make money.
+This is a low-cost way to invest since you’re investing a few cents at a time.
+You can set financial goals and work toward them.

 Compounding can help your money grow